ruiqingww/techin510-lab2/README.md

 ## Overview

-A data analysis application to find out interesting insights about penguins in the artic.
+A data analysis application to find out interesting insights about Boston Housing.

 ## Getting Started